ejriffer/Data-410-Project-2/README.md

 # Data-410-Project-2

 ## Locally Weighted Regression
-Locally Weighted Regression (LWR) is a non-parametric linear regression in 'local' segments to get an overall curve made up of smaller straight lines.
+Locally Weighted Regression (Lowess) is a non-parametric linear regression in 'local' segments to get an overall curve made up of smaller straight lines.
 This combines the simplicity of a linear regression with the flexibility of nonlinear regressions.

 LWR uses Euclidean Distance to 'weight' different data points based on their distance to the data points that are closer to the one we are trying to predict.
 The weights are determined by a chosen kernel function.
 The different kernels weight slightly differently but in general the closer a data point is to the point we are trying to predict the heavier the weight will be.

-The below code shows the functions for a tricubic kernel and the lowess_reg function which executes a LWR.
+The below code shows the functions for a tricubic kernel and the lowess_reg function which executes a lowess.
 The hyperperameter 'tau' that can be changed in order to improve accuracy.

 ```
 # Tricubic Kernel
 def tricubic(x):
   return np.where(np.abs(x)>1,0,70/81*(1-np.abs(x)**3)**3)

-# LWR Code
+# Lowess Code
 def lowess_reg(x, y, xnew, kern, tau):
     # tau is called bandwidth K((x-x[i])/(2*tau))
     # IMPORTANT: we expect x to the sorted increasingly